FukurouHaiRiyo/RedditDownloadBot/README.md

 # Clone the repositiry
-To run the repository, run the command below:
+To run the repository, run the command:
 ```git clone https://github.com/comby-cmyk/RedditDownloadBot```